KorinaD/KorinaD/README.md

 - 👋 Hi, I’m @KorinaD
 - 🐣 I'm a self-taught junior font-end dev
-- 🌱 I’m currently improving my skills with HTML/CSS and JS
+- 🌱 I’m currently improving my skills with HTML/CSS, JS, Sass and PHP (this one is for for Wordpress use mostly)
 - 👀 I’m interested in :
 - 🥦 eco-conception,
 - 🦄 fancy and original front-end projects,